Centrosome

 The centrosome is the main microtubule organizing center (MTOC) in human cells, and has been widely studied ever since Theodor Boveri first described it in 1888.
 Located adjacent to the nucleus, the main role of the centrosome is to regulate the intracellular organization of microtubules.
 This is of great importance for cell shape, cell polarity, cell migration, intracellular organization and intracellular transport.
 During cell division, the centrosome is the key responsible organelle for the correct formation and orientation of the mitotic spindle, which in turn ensures proper segregation of sister chromatids to each of the daughter cells (Nigg EA et al. (2011)).

-In the subcellular section, 582 genes (3% of all protein-coding human genes) have been shown to encode proteins that localize to the centrosome or the centriolar satellites.
-In images where it has been possible to distinguish one or two clear dots, proteins have been annotated with the location "centrosome", while in images where the protein localizes more diffusely to the are at which microtubules originate, proteins have been annotated with the location "centriolar satellites" (Figure 1-2).
+In the subcellular resource, 686 genes (3% of all protein-coding human genes) have been shown to encode proteins that localize to the centrosome or the centriolar satellites.
+In images where it has been possible to distinguish one or two clear dots, proteins have been annotated with the location "centrosome", while in images where the protein localizes more diffusely to the area at which microtubules originate, proteins have been annotated with the location "centriolar satellites" (Figure 1-2).
 Functional enrichment analysis of genes encoding centrosomal proteins shows enrichment of genes associated with biological processes related to intracellular organization and transport, organization of microtubules, cell cycle progression and cell division.

-CEP131 - A-431
+CEP131

 PCNT - U-251MG